 As described in SBSP Impact 3.11-1, because brine shrimp harvesting does not currently occur within the Project Area, Alternative A's contribution to cumulative impacts on the brine shrimp harvesting industry would be less than significant.
 In addition, Alternative A's contribution to cumulative impacts on the bay shrimp industry would be less than significant because Alternative A would not change substantially the health and mortality of the bay shrimp.
 However, the cumulative impacts resulting from implementation of Alternative A and the other cumulative projects would be potentially significant for brine shrimp harvesting.
-The cumulative impacts resulting from implementation of Alternative A and the other cumulative projects would be less than significant for bay shrimp harvesting.
+The cumulative impacts resulting from implementation of Alternative A and the other cumulative from implementation of Alternative A and the other cumulative impacts resulting from implementation of Alternative A and the other cumulative projects would be potentially significant for brine shrimp harvesting.